simshadows/cheatsheets/drafts/haskell.md

 I'm still learning Haskell.
 This cheatsheet was written in an attempt to summarize the important bits as I go.

-I am using [*Learn You a Haskell for Great Good!* by Miran Lipovača](http://learnyouahaskell.com/) to learn the concepts, then applying them on [a personal project](https://github.com/simshadows/mhwi-build-search-hs-rewrite) to see the concepts at work. **Many of these examples will come straight from this book, because I'm lazy.**

-[Learn X in Y minutes](https://learnxinyminutes.com/docs/haskell/) is also a great resource that I refer to, and also tries to summarize the language in its own way.

 **This document is probably turning more into a crash course document for experienced programmers.
 I'll make a proper cheatsheet some time down the line.**

+## 0) Sources Used

+- I am primarily using [*Learn You a Haskell for Great Good!* by Miran Lipovača](http://learnyouahaskell.com/). **Many of these examples will come straight from this book, because I'm lazy.**

+- *Haskell Programming from First Principles* by Christopher Allen and Julie Moronuki is an alternative resource I am also using.
+I primarily used it for Chapter 11 on Algebraic Datatypes since LYAHFGG is a bit unclear on the topic.

+- [*Learn X in Y minutes*](https://learnxinyminutes.com/docs/haskell/) is also a great resource that I refer to, and also tries to summarize the language in its own way.

 ## 1) Hello, World!